-Review of the designation/characterization report3 prepared by BNI indicates that the contaminated area was a shallow deposit of thorium-bearing residues (considered at the time to be nonhazardous organic mulch) that had been removed from the Maywood Chemical Works site and used as fill around the residence.
-Thus, it was appropriate to designate this property for remedial action.
+Review of the designation/characterization report3 prepared by BNI indicates that the contamination was a shallow deposit, which, according to residents, was removed from the Maywood site and used as fill around the properties.
+Thus, it was appropriate to designate this location for remedial action.